aachen-investment-club/quant-trading-competition/README.md

     docker build -t trading-comp-env .
     ```

+3.  **Get the latest test data**:
+    From the root of the project, run the docker command.
+This downloads the latest train data file and stores it into /data in your root directory.

+    ```bash
+    docker run --rm --env-file .env -v "${PWD}:/usr/src/app" trading-comp-env sync-data
+    ```

 You now have two main options for local development: data exploration with Jupyter or backtesting your `submission.py`.

 -----